Deploy Oxy on GCP

 oxy-server

-(or whatever tag you used in the firewall rule).Click SAVE.Create a Systemd Service File
+(or whatever tag you used in the firewall rule).Click SAVE.Setting Up and Starting Oxy as a Service

 ubuntu